splunk/tinal-workflow/README.md

 # tinal-workflow
-This is for workflow file - for poc purpose.
+This is for workflow file - for POC purpose.